aamirhasan1415/Trendgy/README.md

-To Start The project.
+To Start The project
-command - npm start.
+following command are require =>  1) npm init
+ 2) npm start